 Spyware: What is it?

 Spyware is a form of malware that secretly records your keystrokes, websites visited, and even online purchases after infecting your computer or other computer device.
 Advanced spyware can even steal financial data, login credentials, and security questions and answers.
 The information is then sent to the spyware's developer, who is free to use it however they see fit (including selling it).

 Like most other malicious software, spyware is often installed without the user's knowledge.
 As a rule, it spreads on top of legal software that you knowingly download.
 Unfortunately, it is still possible to download it without meaning to if you visit malicious sites or open malicious attachments in emails.
 Once installed, spyware is virtually impossible to remove and continues to function invisibly in the background of your computer without your knowledge or permission.

 The software was around long before the term "spyware" was coined in the 1990s.
 In the past, programmers would sneak spyware into their products to keep track of which files were opened the most frequently.
 The collected information could be used to contact potential advertisers or to locate pirated copies of the programme.
 By the turn of the millennium, however, nearly all personal computers were infected with spyware, often without the users' knowledge.

 There is a plethora of spyware applications currently available, and some even come pre-installed on devices.
 Spyware creators don't steal information about individual users so much as they collect as much data as they can to sell to third parties like advertising companies, spammers, scammers, and hackers.
 With new malware being released every few seconds, protecting yourself from spyware is an impossibility.

 What Does Spyware Do?

-Before we dive deeper, you’ll want to understand “what does spyware do on your computer?”
+You should probably know "what does spyware do on your computer?" before continuing.